HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 Styled-components used for Next.js and Gatsby sites and takes ~40% of all third party libraries.
 Amotion tries to fight styled-components.

 Lodash is also one of a kind.
 Like jQuery.
 Developers like and use it as well.
-Nuxt.js - 34%, Next.js - 21%, Gatsby - 12%.
+Nuxt.js sites used it 34% of the time, Next.js 21% of the time, and 12% of Gatsby sites used it.

  Note that this data aggregates all of the pages for different sites, hence e.g. 25% of jQuery usage among other 3rd parties can happen for some Nuxt.js sites and might not happen for other of sites at all.